mikeonslow/elm-workshop/part2/README.md

 Let's stop the `elm reactor` by clicking `Ctrl+C` in the terminal in which you started it

-Now let's rerun the app using `elm live` by running the following commands in a terminal:

-`elm-live Main.elm --output=static/js/elm.js --pushstate --open`
+Running `npm start` in this project will automatically install the necessary packages as well as use `elm-live` to start the app and keep it updated as we make changes in our `Main.elm` file.

-Once we run this command, we should see a browser window open with the app running and "Hello, World!!!" displayed in the upper left corner just like when we used the reactor.
+Once we run this command, and point our browser to: http://localhost:8000, we should see a the app running and "Hello, World!!!" displayed in the upper left corner just like when we used the reactor.

 Now, we'll show off one of the nicest features of `elm-live`, in the `Main.elm` file, change the string "Hello World!!!" to "Hello `your name`!!!" and save the file!

-One you do this, `elm-live` should automatically update the app in your browser window to say "Hello `your name`!!!"
+Once you do this, `elm-live` should automatically update the app in your browser window to say "Hello `your name`!!!"

 #### Recap